The Healthcare Law Review: Saudi Arabia

 There are some unusual approvals that may be required by a woman's husband or guardian prior to undertaking certain medical procedures.
 For example, a woman is required to obtain written permission from her husband or guardian prior to undertaking a hysterectomy, unless it is required in a life-threatening situation.

-For certain procedures, it is common for Saudi Arabian nationals to obtain government approval and funding from the Ministry of Health for treatment outside Saudi Arabia.
+For certain procedures, it is common for Saudi Arabian nationals to obtain government approval and funding from the MOH for treatment outside Saudi Arabia.
 The United States and Germany are two of the most common destinations for treatment of Saudi Arabian nationals.

 The licensing of healthcare providers and professionals

-Medical staff, including doctors and pharmacists, must be properly licensed by the Ministry of Health and the General Directorate of Health Affairs in accordance with the Healthcare Profession Practice Regulations, including any regulations or circulars published by the Saudi Commission for Health Specialties, which is the regulatory body responsible for licensing doctors.
+Medical staff, including doctors and pharmacists, must be properly licensed by the MOH and the General Directorate of Health Affairs in accordance with the Healthcare Profession Practice Regulations, including any regulations or circulars published by the Saudi Commission for Health Specialties, which is the regulatory body responsible for licensing doctors.

 In respect of employment, please note the following: